hdShang/arxiv-daily/docs/cs-AI/2025-08-12/papers/250810044v2-large-language-models-for-power-system-security-a-novel-multi-modal-.md

 ---
 layout: default
-title: Large Language Models for Power System Security: A Novel Multi-Modal Approach for Anomaly Detection in Energy Management Systems
+title: "Large Language Models for Power System Security: A Novel Multi-Modal Approach for Anomaly Detection in Energy Management Systems"
 ---

 # Large Language Models for Power System Security: A Novel Multi-Modal Approach for Anomaly Detection in Energy Management Systems